noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - rules are processed in order from lowest rule number to the highest rule number (ending in `*`)
     - When a rule is matched, an action is taken, and processing stops

-### security groups

-- control access at the resource level; specifically the elastic network interfaces (ENIs)
-- see the sibling markdown file

-### Gateways

-- see the sibling markdown file

 ### Peering

 - enables 1:1 encrypted, highly available communication between TWO isolated VPCs using their private IP address without traversing the public internet